 as shown by the flashing "85".

 Since we assume that the main signal is still at halt and we don't want to be fired, we further reduce speed.
-If the signal had changed to clear, we could release the speed limit.
+If the signal had changed to clear, we could release ourselves from the speed limit.